akfldk1028/gridtrader_backend/scalping/instructions_v2-3.md

 ## Technical Indicator Glossary
 - **RSI_14**: The Relative Strength Index measures overbought or oversold conditions on a scale of 0 to 100.
 Measures overbought or oversold conditions.
 Values below 30 or above 70 indicate potential buy or sell signals respectively.
 - **MACD**: Moving Average Convergence Divergence tracks the relationship between two moving averages of a price.
 A MACD crossing above its signal line suggests bullish momentum, whereas crossing below indicates bearish momentum.
-  - CRITICAL NOTE ON MACD INTERPRETATION:
-    1. When comparing MACD and Signal line values, always calculate the mathematical difference, especially with negative values:
-       - Example 1: MACD(-0.67) > Signal(-0.77) means MACD is ABOVE the signal line (bullish)
-       - Example 2: MACD(-0.77) < Signal(-0.67) means MACD is BELOW the signal line (bearish)
-       - Do NOT assume negative values automatically mean "below"
-    2. Correct interpretation examples:
-       - When MACD(-0.67) > Signal(-0.77):
-         "MACD is above the signal line, showing potential bullish momentum despite overall bearish conditions"
-       - When MACD(-0.77) < Signal(-0.67):
-         "MACD is below the signal line, indicating increasing bearish pressure"
 - **Bollinger Bands**: A set of three lines: the middle is a 20-day average price, and the two outer lines adjust based on price volatility.
 The outer bands widen with more volatility and narrow when less.
 They help identify when prices might be too high (touching the upper band) or too low (touching the lower band), suggesting potential market moves.

 ### Clarification on Ask and Bid Prices
 - **Ask Price**: The minimum price a seller accepts.
 Use this for buy decisions to determine the cost of acquiring Bitcoin.